 According to the Chronicle of Philanthropy, charitable donations to the largest charities were down 11 percent last year.
 Despite the tough economy and the overall decline in giving, donors are still looking for ways to help the less fortunate particularly around the holidays.
 According to the Salvation Army, red kettle donations in November and December of 2009 actually increased by $9 million over the previous year.

-“Despite the downturn in the economy, people are still looking for creative or small ways that they can give back and support those who are even less fortunate over the holidays,” said H. Art Taylor, President and CEO of the BBB Wise Giving Alliance.
-“However you decide to give, it’s important to stop and take the time to research the charity thoroughly to make sure that your dollar stretches the farthest it can in this tough economy.”
+“The good news is people are still looking for creative or small ways that they can give back and support those who are even less fortunate over the holidays, even with the downturn in the economy” said Karen Nalven, President and CEO of the BBB of West Florida, Inc. “However you decide to give, it’s important to stop and take the time to research the charity thoroughly to make sure that your dollar stretches the farthest it can in this tough economy.”

 How you give—and not just what you give—to a charity matters.
 Following are five common ways that people donate to charities over the holidays and a few things to consider: